sv222/cloud-engineer-interview-questions/README.md

 31. How does Azure Virtual WAN enhance network connectivity?
 32. Describe Azure API Management and its role in API governance.
 33. What is Azure Data Lake Storage, and how does it handle big data?
-34. How do you set up Azure AD for single sign-on (SSO)?
+34. How do you set up Microsoft Entra ID for single sign-on (SSO)?
 35. What is Azure Synapse Analytics, and how does it enable analytics at scale?
 36. Explain the features of Azure Event Grid for event-driven architectures.
 37. How do you manage Azure resources using Azure PowerShell?